Complete guide to self-hosting a website through Cloudflare Tunnel

 I like to use the mainline-alpine-slim tag for the Nginx image because it’s the smallest and most up to date, but there are many other tags if you prefer.
 Make sure the local port, 8888 above, does not conflict with any other self-hosted services you may have.
 Feel free to change it to anything else.

-Next we need to create a nginx.conf file and add the below to it for a basic configuration:
+Still in the site’s root directory we want to create a nginx.conf file and add the below to it for a basic configuration:

 worker_processes 1;